 Executive Decision: Richard Smith

+In his second "Executive Decision" segment, Cramer sat down with Richard Smith, chairman, president and CEO of Realogy ( RLGY), a stock that's seen a 24% gain since the company went public in October as the housing market continues to recover.
+Smith said Realogy began to see the housing recovery late last year and currently is "very bullish" on the housing market.
+He said the market is working through a seven-year trough and still has a long way to go to reach pre-2008 levels.
 There's a time for renting and a time for owning, said Smith, and the time to own is now, with a recent survey indicating that 81% of consumers would prefer owning a home over renting one.
 But even with that high level of demand, banks are still only lending to those with the highest credit scores as new lending regulations have yet to be completed.